• Skip to primary navigation

 Refinitiv Website

+Refinitiv provides financial markets and company data to clients worldwide.
 It is also one of the largest ESG content collection companies using manual investment processes.
-This is verifiable through available data across over 450 ESG metrics and 10,000 companies worldwide.
+This is verifiable through data from over 450 ESG metrics and 10,000 companies worldwide.

-The tool also has an environmental section.
-This entails carbon emissions, usage of natural resources, and environmental product innovation.
+The social aspect examines human rights, product sustainability, workforce, and community.
+The tool also has an environmental section covering carbon emissions, natural resource usage, and environmental product innovation.

 Refinitiv shows the company’s ESG data.
 The page is updated based on the portfolio characteristics deduced from the corporate annual reports.
 It refreshes product scores every week.